 Graigoch - Brook Shaft Mine - Wemyss - Frongoch

-This is an all day trip led hopefully by a geologist and
+This is an all day trip led by a geologist and industrial archaeologist,

-industrial archaeologist, so a lot to se and lean about.
+so a lot to see and learn about

 Self lead with downloadable pdf guide from central off

 road parking area.
 Can be fitted in with the organised trips.

 Llywernog Lead and Silver Mine